marcelocmachado/BrazilianFootball/README.md

 | 9  | Internacional | 565 | 372 | 937   |
 | 10 | Athletico-PR  | 580 | 353 | 933   |

 Santos, Sao Paulo and Flamengo figure at the top of the highest scoring teams of all time.
 Does it mean they are the most effective attacks?
-Obviously, teams haven't played the same amount of games.
+Not really.
+Teams haven't played the same amount of games.
 To evaluate the team's attacking power, we have to consider their average of goals scored per game played.

 ### Highest average goal scoring